Kennfucius/water_pumps_tanzania/README.md

 Slides for a 15 min talk of this project:
 <a href="https://docs.google.com/presentation/d/1tpjoIbZpF_rh90Ll9jmOdtcqJTNruEpbDJcpelXd3rA/edit?usp=sharing">Slide Deck</a>

+The **original data** source is hosted on DrivenData at:
+<a href="https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/">Original data source<a>

 ## Motivation
 Tanzania is recognized by the UN as a least developed country, or LDC<sup>1</sup>.
 LDCs are, in part, defined by the UN as "low-income countries confronting severe structural impediments to sustainable development"<sup>2</sup>.
 One critical impediment the country has struggled with for decades has been supplying and maintaining access to clean and safe drinking water for its population.
 In 2017, a reported 24.8 million citizens lacked access to 'at least basic' water<sup>3</sup>.
 For those fortunate enough to have access to this life-essential resource at any given time, it is never gauranteed.